How To Build An Effective Skincare Routine With AMVital Products

 Step 5: Night Moisturizer

-Use a richer formula than morning—skin repairs overnight and doesn't need lightweight textures for under makeup.
+Use a richer formula than morning — skin repairs overnight.
 A turmeric night cream provides anti-aging benefits during peak repair time.

 Customize Your Routine by Concern

-Add brightening ingredients to your treatment step: vitamin C in the morning, turmeric or kojic acid in the evening.
-Consistency and sun protection are critical—UV triggers more pigmentation.
+Add brightening ingredients to your treatment step.
+Use vitamin C in the morning, turmeric or kojic acid in the evening.
+Understand the difference between brightening and whitening before choosing products.

 Expect 8-12 weeks minimum for visible fading.
-Deep or hormonal pigmentation takes longer.
-Learn more about fading dark spots naturally.
+Learn about fading dark spots with turmeric.

 For Acne-Prone Skin

-Use a gentle cleanser (harsh cleansers worsen acne by damaging barrier).
+Use a gentle cleanser — harsh ones worsen acne by damaging your barrier.
 Add salicylic acid 2-3 times per week.
-Include anti-inflammatory ingredients like turmeric to reduce redness and prevent post-acne marks.
+Include anti-inflammatory ingredients like turmeric to reduce redness.

-Don't skip moisturizer—dehydrated skin produces more oil.
-Choose oil-free, non-comedogenic formulas.
-See the complete acne-prone skin routine.
+Don't skip moisturizer.
+Dehydrated skin produces more oil.
+See the complete acne-prone skin routine or the teen acne guide for parents.

 For Aging Concerns

-Prioritize sunscreen (prevention), retinol (collagen stimulation), and antioxidants (protection).
-Turmeric protects collagen from breakdown while being gentler than retinol for sensitive skin.
+Prioritize sunscreen (prevention), retinol (collagen support), and antioxidants (protection).
+Turmeric may help protect collagen while being gentler than retinol for sensitive skin.

 For Sensitive Skin

 Keep routines minimal.
 Avoid fragrance, essential oils, and harsh actives.
-Turmeric is ideal—it's anti-inflammatory rather than irritating.
-Introduce new products one at a time with 2-week intervals.
+Turmeric is a gentle option — it's anti-inflammatory rather than irritating.

 What Affects Your Results